HanSupreme/problemSolving/README.md

 Hi,

-To whomever is reading this, I will add a file of Java Code along with the answer(s).
+I will add a file of Java Code along with the answer(s).

 Anyone is welcomed to contribute and add code if there is a much simpler version way to solve it.